vasilakisfil/Introspected-REST/README.md

 SIP is also a text-based protocol with the same semantics as HTTP and is used in VoIP.

 ### 3.4.
 Network level
-Finally (well for the scope of this manifesto, in networks the lowest protocols are the one found in the Physical level which deal with the wire signals), in the network level, the browser (or any other non-browser client) sends the networked request in one of the TCP, UDP, etc
+Finally, in the network level, the browser (or any other non-browser client) sends the networked request in one of the TCP, UDP, etc

 The actual protocol depends on the protocol used by the protocol level.